A list of favorites.

 This post contains affiliate links.
 I may receive commissions for purchases made through links in this post.
 Full disclosure statement here.
 You do not pay any extra.
 Thank you for supporting us.

-So as not to overload you, here are the top 6 self-improvement motivational books I recommend that you read.
+Here are the top 6 self-improvement motivational books I recommend for you.

 Ok, lady.
 Cut to the chase, I came for the list.